Starting a project management career: Free ebook

 Projects happen in all industries

 Project managers are found amongst all industries, and they are the people responsible for planning and delivering a project on time and within budget.
 They need to predict what is coming next and understand the value of what they are doing, whilst knowing when to focus on each.

 As they will be working within a team, project managers will certainly need ‘soft skills’ to communicate and build trust with their colleagues and stakeholders.
 Other skills commonly associated with project managers include planning, budgeting, risk analysis and reporting.

 Project management is a popular career choice, and it is becoming ever more important due to the pressures faced by organizations in an increasingly globalized world.

-According to the American-based Project Management Institute (PMI), more than 20% of global GDP is spent on projects .
-Furthermore the PMI also say that between 2010 and 2020, 15.7 million new project management roles will be created globally across seven project-intensive industries .
+According to the American-based Project Management Institute (PMI) between 2017 and 2017, over 20 million new project management roles will be created globally across seven project-intensive industries .
 That means there are huge opportunities for people with the right skills to move into project management.

 What makes a great project manager?

-It is important to remember that project stakeholders are likely to be drawn from a number of different departments, each of which will possess its own style of operation, in addition to being subject to existing chains of command.
+It’s also important to remember that project stakeholders will come from a range of departments, each possessing its own operational style, in addition to being subject to existing chains of command.

 Project managers also need to gain the trust and confidence of senior managers in an organization, in order to help deliver the changes required.

 Unsurprisingly, effective, efficient communication is imperative, and it is also placed first on our list of top five qualities demonstrated by great project managers: